4 MIN. READ

 Walmart’s OTIF policy leading the way

-Changes to the way that Walmart operates, such as its increased focus on online grocery ordering and delivery, have resulted in the implementation of a strict OTIF policy requiring a high degree of visibility from suppliers.
+Changes to the way that Walmart operates, such as its increased focus on online grocery ordering and delivery, have resulted in the implementation of a strict on-time in-full delivery policy requiring a high degree of visibility from suppliers.
 To respond to the demands of online ordering, it is becoming increasingly important for Walmart, as well as other companies, to maintain exactly the right inventory at the right time.
 And this requires accurate tracking information from logistics service providers.

-With the implementation of Walmart’s OTIF policy, other major retailers are bound to follow suit to be more responsive to the demands of customers.
+With the implementation of the new Walmart OTIF policy, other major retailers are bound to follow suit to be more responsive to the demands of customers.
 Not only will this trend benefit Walmart and other retailers as well as the consumer, but it will also increase the market for real-time freight visibility from logistics service providers.
 It will be an opportunity for them to differentiate themselves from the competition to provide the fastest, most accurate delivery possible.